jasonjmcghee/plock/README.md

 There is a `settings.json` file which you can edit to change shortcuts, the model, prompts, whether to use shell scripts and what they are, and other settings.

+After updating, click the tray icon and select "Load Settings" or restart it.

 On mac, It's at `~/Library/Application Support/today.jason.plock/settings.json`.

 On linux, I think it's `~/$XDG_DATA_HOME/today.jason.plock/settings.json`.